symonhasan/all-about-git/README.md

 ![git push change](snapshot/25.PNG)
 <p align="center"><em>Fig - push changes in master branch</em></p>
-Here `origin` is your repository and `master` is the branch where you are pushing the changes.
+Here origin is your repository and master is the branch where you are pushing the changes.
 Though it's not best practice to direcly push changes to master branch.

+## Work with Branch

+As I mentioned in previous section that it's okay but not best practice to directly commit and push changes to master branch.
+A common workflow which most of the developer suggest is ,

+* Create a branch for your desire feature in which you want to implement.
+* And then work on that branch i.e. Commit , Push , Pull etc.
+* After sucessfully implement the features on that branch merge the branch with master branch.
+* Remove the branch.

+Now this help to unit test individual feature of a project before merging them to master branch.

+### Create New Branch